vivekach7/clickbait-detection-nlp/README.md

 A comparative study of machine learning and deep learning approaches to detecting clickbait headlines, paired with a user-facing A/B test measuring whether showing a model's clickbait score actually changes what people choose to read.

-This was originally a postgraduate dissertation project (MSc Data Science, University of Southampton).
-The code here has been cleaned up and restructured for general reference — preprocessing notebooks have been converted into standalone scripts and reorganised around the experiments rather than the order they were run in.
+This was originally a postgraduate dissertation project (University of Southampton).
+The code here has been cleaned up and restructured for general reference.
+Preprocessing notebooks have been converted into standalone scripts and reorganised around the experiments rather than the order they were run in.

 ## What's here